Special Events & Street Closure Permits

-Any person or organization who wishes to conduct or sponsor a parade, athletic event, or other special event in the City of Puyallup is responsible for submitting a special event permit application, appropriate insurance coverage, a detailed map of the event including any requested street closures, and associated application fees.
+Any person or organization who wishes to conduct or sponsor a parade, athletic event, or other special events in the City of Puyallup is responsible for submitting a Special Event Permit Application, appropriate insurance coverage, a detailed map of the event including any requested street closures, and associated application fees.

 Applicant agrees to obtain and supply the city clerk with proof of Commercial General Liability insurance in the amount of $1,000,000 each occurrence and $2,000,000 general aggregate, prior to receiving a permit.
 A copy of an endorsement number CG 20 12 (or a substitute form providing equivalent liability coverage) naming the City as an additional insured must be attached to the Certificate of Insurance at the time of application.
 Endorsements that do not include "sole negligence" coverage will not be accepted.

-Please submit your completed application, application fee of $80.00 and any applicable late fee to the City Clerk's Office, 333 S. Meridian, 4th Floor, Puyallup, WA 98371.
+Please submit your completed application, the application fee of $80 and any applicable late fee to the City Clerk's Office.
 Acceptable forms of payment include exact change cash, personal or business checks, money orders or cashiers' checks.